metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_cluster_v1beta1_manifest.md

 - `log_level` (String) LogLevel for VMSelect to be configured with.
 - `min_ready_seconds` (Number) MinReadySeconds defines a minim number os seconds to wait before starting update next podif previous in healthy state
 - `node_selector` (Map of String) NodeSelector Define which Nodes the Pods are scheduled on.
-- `persistent_volume` (Attributes) Storage - add persistent volume for cacheMounthPathits useful for persistent cacheuse storage instead of persistentVolume. (see [below for nested schema](#nestedatt--spec--vmselect--persistent_volume))
+- `persistent_volume` (Attributes) Storage - add persistent volume for cacheMountPathits useful for persistent cacheuse storage instead of persistentVolume. (see [below for nested schema](#nestedatt--spec--vmselect--persistent_volume))
 - `pod_disruption_budget` (Attributes) PodDisruptionBudget created by operator (see [below for nested schema](#nestedatt--spec--vmselect--pod_disruption_budget))
 - `pod_metadata` (Attributes) PodMetadata configures Labels and Annotations which are propagated to the VMSelect pods. (see [below for nested schema](#nestedatt--spec--vmselect--pod_metadata))
 - `port` (String) Port listen port